oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

     ![Query the pipeline history.](./images/query-pipeline-history.png " ")

-7. Describe the generated Vector table.
+7. Describe the generated vector table.
 This table contains the chunks and the vector embedding.
 Copy the following code and then paste it into your SQL Worksheet.
 Next, click the **Run Statement** icon in the toolbar.

     ```
     <copy>